tylermercer/personal-website/src/content/posts/software/unlaunching.md

 As I explained in [the first Innerhelm post](https://innerhelm.com/posts/where-innerhelm-began/), I eventually decided to make Innerhelm solely a writing project.
 But with [the birth of my daughter](/posts/faith/a-different-kind-of-hello-world) earlier this year, the utility of a templated-journaling app was brought to mind again.
 There's a lot you might want to keep track of when you're caring for a newborn: feedings, diaper changes,[^diapers] sleep quality, etc. My wife and I used an existing app for these things, but I found that there were other things I wanted to log as well, which the app didn't support---things like our mental health, how much sleep we were getting, and moments with our daughter that we wanted to remember.
 I needed an app that was more *malleable*---something I could adapt to my specific needs.[^malleable]

 On top of that, late-night bottle feedings gave me a lot of time to think about how I would build such an app.
-By the time our lives (and sleep schedules) had begun to stabilize, I was champing at the bit to start building.
+By the time our lives (and sleep schedules) had begun to stabilize, I was chomping at the bit to start building.

 ## Andy Matuschak

 Andy Matuschak is a software engineer, designer, and researcher exploring _tools for thought_---software interfaces designed to expand and extend how humans can think.
 He spends some of his time in theory-land, writing, in both short and long form, about the science and mechanics that govern this space: ideas like [programmable attention](https://notes.andymatuschak.org/zPpaHZYKuBPyoDtgcsiZ9RV) and [enabling environments](https://notes.andymatuschak.org/Enabling_environment).
 He also spends a portion of his time in engineering-land, creating experimental tools for thought such as [Orbit](https://withorbit.com/).